Lonsfor/The-Long-Technical-SRB2Kart-FAQ/README.md

 And finally, don’t inquire about these problems on the #tech-support channel in the Kart Krew Discord, which is for base game bugs and problems!

 ## I am using the OpenGL renderer, but models are invisible!
 (Or) Certain models are visible, and some are completely invisible!
-Make sure there is a “mdls” folder and a “mdls.dat” file in your SRB2Kart folder.
+Make sure there is a `mdls` folder and a `mdls.dat` file in your SRB2Kart folder.
 If there isn’t, that might mean something went wrong in your SRB2Kart installation which might have made it exclude the model files.

-If certain models are invisible/not being rendered, what this means is that the model is defined in the mdls.dat file, but the model does not actually exist, or there could be a parsing error in the file.
-To fix it, open the mdls.dat file with a text editor, and make sure each line follows this same pattern:
+If certain models are invisible/not being rendered, what this means is that the model is defined in the `mdls.dat` file, but the model does not actually exist, or there could be a parsing error in the file.
+To fix it, open the `mdls.dat` file with a text editor, and make sure each line follows this same pattern:
 `FILE PATH/FILE.md3 3.0 0.0`

 Where the first parameter is a name, the second is a (relative) path to a .md2 or .md3 file, and the third and fourth parameters are numbers with a decimal (usually referring to scales).
 The most common syntax errors are usually lack of spaces, or a dot between the last two numbers.